kae3g/grainkae3g/CONTRIBUTING-TECHNICAL.md

 ### Error Handling

-**Glow's gentle error handling**: *"Errors are opportunities to help users understand what went wrong and how to fix it.
-Handle them with care and kindness."*
+**Glow's technical error handling**: *"Errors are opportunities to help users understand what went wrong and how to fix it.
+Handle them with care and precision."*

 ```clojure
 (defn robust-function